Snapchat/KeyDB-docs/docs/config-file.md

 #
 # masterauth <master-password>
 #
-# However this is not enough if you are using Redis ACLs (for Redis version
+# However this is not enough if you are using KeyDB ACLs (for Redis version
 # 6 or greater), and the default user is not capable of running the PSYNC
 # command and/or other commands needed for replication.
 In this case it's
 # better to configure a special user to use with replication, and specify the